 9.3.
 If the matter has not been resolved within 30 days of the Customer requesting the dispute be referred to a company director, then the parties may choose to resolve the dispute in good faith through an agreed Alternative Dispute Resolution (ADR) process.

 9.5.
-Upon termination of the Order Form in accordance with clause 9.4 CCG shall not be held responsible for any loss of data or damage, whether direct or indirect, caused by the loss of Service.
+Upon termination of the Order Form in accordance with Section 9.4 CCG shall not be held responsible for any loss of data or damage, whether direct or indirect, caused by the loss of Service.

 9.7.
-Upon termination of the Order Form in accordance with clause 9.4 CCG shall reserve the right to pursue the Customer for any damages caused, whether direct or indirectly, as a consequence of the dispute resolution process not being followed.
+Upon termination of the Order Form in accordance with Section 9.4 CCG shall reserve the right to pursue the Customer for any damages caused, whether direct or indirectly, as a consequence of the dispute resolution process not being followed.